 Wanna a better selfie?
 Get a selfie stick

-Selfies at tourist attractions are nothing new.
-But until recently, if you wanted a perfectly composed picture of yourself with Times Square or the Colosseum in the background, you might have asked a passer-by to take the photo.
+Selfies are nothing new.
+But until recently, if you wanted a picture of yourself with a landmark in the background, you might have asked a passer-by to take the photo.

-Now, though, relatively new gadgets called selfie sticks make it easy to take your own wide-angled self-portraits or group shots.
+Now, though, gadgets called selfie sticks make it easy.
 Fans say the expandable rods, which allow users to hold their cellphones a few feet away, are the ultimate convenience.
-No more bothering passers-by to take pictures, no more fretting about strangers taking lousy shots or running off with a pricey iPhone.
+No more bothering passers-by to take pictures.
+No more fretting about strangers taking lousy shots.

 But some travelers say it's better to stage your own vacation photos.
-Andrea Garcia asked a passer-by to take her photo in Egypt and later realized he'd zoomed in on her face, cutting out the pyramids behind her.
+Andrea Garcia asked a passer-by to take her photo in Egypt.
+She later realized he'd zoomed in on her face, cutting out the pyramids behind her.

-Selfie sticks are just starting to show up at attractions in the U.S., but they're found in many destinations overseas, from Dubai's skyscraper, the Burj Khalifa, to the Eiffel Tower in Paris.
-A soccer stadium in London, White Hart Lane, has even banned them because they obstruct other fans' views.
+Selfie sticks are just starting to show up at attractions in the U.S. But they're found in many destinations overseas.
+That includes Dubai's skyscraper, the Burj Khalifa.
+And the Eiffel Tower in Paris.
+A soccer stadium in London, White Hart Lane, has even banned them.
+That's because they obstruct other fans' views.

 The sticks range in price from $5 to $50.
-Simpler models merely grip the phone, so users must trigger the shot with a self-timer on the camera.
-More sophisticated versions either use Bluetooth technology or connect the phone to the stick with a cord, with a button on the grip triggering the shot.
+Simpler models merely grip the phone.
+So users must trigger the shot with a self-timer on the camera.
+More sophisticated versions use Bluetooth technology.
+Or they connect the phone to the stick with a cord.
+A button on the grip triggers the shot.

 Critical thinking challenge: Selfie sticks are not available everywhere yet.
 Why is it easier to buy a selfie stick at a landmark?